KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

     };
     ```

-However, in most industrial applications more advanced dictionaries are required, as the raw data is made up of a multitude of disorganized data sources.
+However, in most industrial applications, raw data is scattered across multiple, disorganized sources.
+In these cases, dictionaries play a crucial role in organizing the data.
 To be read by Khiops, these sources must provide formatted data, typically csv, log or text files.
-At the end of this stage, the aim is to obtain structured and enriched data that can be easily understood by business units, and that carries business knowledge.
+At this stage, the goal is to produce structured and enriched data that reflects business knowledge and is comprehensible to stakeholders.

 <figure markdown>
 <picture>